Since you won't find duct tape lying around in the wilderness, you'll have to make your own binding material to complete your knife and other weapons.

 Arrows should be half the length of the bow, or about 2 feet (0.6 meters).
 To create arrows, find the straightest sticks possible and smooth down their surfaces with your knife.
 For an arrowhead, a sharp bone splinter or stone works well.
 Score one end of the arrow and insert the arrowhead, hafting them together with your lashing material.
 You can add feathers to the opposite end of the arrow -- called flighting or fletching -- by splitting the wood and sliding them in place, but it isn't necessary.

 With a little ingenuity and safety in mind, you can make more wilderness weapons to help you survive.
-For more information on survival safety, read the links on the next page.
+For more information on survival safety, read the links below.

 - Acerrano, Anthony J. "The Outdoorsman's Emergency Manual."
 Winchester Press.
 1976.